publishpress/PublishPress-Revisions/readme.txt

 = Support =
 * PublishPress Revisions is professionally supported by both the original author (Kevin Behrens) and the experienced <a href="https://publishpress.com">PublishPress</a> team.

+= Clarification =

+PublishPress Revisions was previously called Revisionary.
+People sometimes also call it Publish Press Revisions.
+Whatever you call this plugin, it really is the best way to manage WordPress revisions.

 == Screenshots ==